theQuert/Knowledge-Updating-System/docs/progress.md

 - Prepare the finetune code for Vicuna+LoRA.
     - Prepare the script to convert our data to meet the `./sample/lora_chinese_repo.jsonl`
     - Install packages according to the requirements during finetuning Vicuna with LoRA approach (./requirements_finetune_vicuna.txt)
+- Prepare the merging code (for merging the non-upated and updated paragraphs into full articles)